 Our mandate is two-fold:

-- We provide hub services that support not-for-profits who in turn serve the needy and the poor
+- We provide hub services that support not-for-profits who in turn serve vulnerable populations

 - We partner with arts organizations to enhance Ottawa’s rapidly expanding cultural economy